Oracle Counterpoint: Relationships between On-chain and Off-chain Market Data: Methods

 \section{Methods}

-We explored relationships in PoW mining, PoS validation, block space markets, network decentralization (e.g., burden on running a full node), usage and monetary velocity, and DeFi liquidity pools and AMMs, including activity on both Bitcoin, Ethereum, and Celo networks.
+We explored relationships between off-chain ETH/USD and CELO/USD\footnote{ETH/USD is the focus as it is the main oracle input for DeFi protocols and is explored for PoW Ethereum data.
+CELO/USD is included as a first look at PoS data.} prices and feature variables from PoW mining for Ethereum and Bitcoin (alternatively PoS validation for Celo), block space markets, network decentralization (e.g., burden on running a full node), usage and monetary velocity, and DeFi liquidity pools and AMMs, including activity on Bitcoin, Ethereum, and Celo networks.
 We obtained raw block and transaction data from Google Cloud Bigquery, Uniswap v1 and v2 data from the Graph, and off-chain USD price data from the Coinbase Pro API.
-We then derived the following types of on-chain data features: \begin{itemize} \item \emph{Basic network features} that can be derived from Ethereum block and transaction data directly, covering information related to Ethereum’s network utility, ether supply in circulation, transaction cost and the network’s computational consumption (i.e. the gas market). \item \emph{Uniswap features} on participation in DEX pools involving ETH and stablecoins (DAI, USDC, USDT).
+We then derived the following types of on-chain data features: \begin{itemize} \item \emph{Basic network features} that can be straightforwardly derived from Ethereum block and transaction data, covering information related to Ethereum’s network utility, ether supply, transaction cost and the network’s computational consumption (i.e. the gas market). \item \emph{Uniswap features} on participation in DEX pools involving ETH and stablecoins (DAI, USDC, USDT).
 For the most part, we intentionally do not focus on DEX prices, as those measures would equivalently treat the stablecoin issuer as a sort of trusted oracle.
-We instead mainly focus on a measure of liquidity moving in and out of DEX pools. \item \emph{Economic features} as described in the next subsection. \end{itemize} Data was collected spanning from July 1 2016 to May 1 2022 and was aggregated to the hourly level.
+We instead mainly focus on a measure of liquidity moving in and out of DEX pools. \item \emph{Economic features} that are suggested by fundamental economic models of decentralized networks and can also be derived from on-chain data (as described in the next subsection). \end{itemize} Data was collected spanning from July 1 2016 to May 1 2022 and was aggregated to the hourly level.
 We include Bitcoin data along with Ethereum data in the dataset for the sake of exploring relationships as in principle it can also be verified on-chain to varying degrees and discuss the connections further later.

 Some further details on data and features are provided in the appendix.
-Precise methods will be available in a github repo.
+Precise methods are available in the project github repo: \url{https://github.com/tamamatammy/oracle-counterpoint}.